 (a) Fences (walls and decorative fences) shall not be located outside or beyond the property or lot lines of the lot upon which said improvement shall serve.

-(b) Fences shall be placed no closer to the public right-of-way than ten (10) feet except in the historic zoning districts designated as HR-1, HR-2, HR-3, HC, and HPD.
-The appropriate setback for fences in the historic zoning districts shall be determined through the design review process as specified in Chapter 28 of this Resolution.
+(b) Fences shall be placed no closer to the public right-of-way than ten (10) feet except in the design review districts.
+The appropriate setback for fences in the design review districts shall be determined through the design review process as specified in Chapter 28 of this Resolution.
 (Amended September 14, 2015, ZA15-002; Amended July 11, 2022, ZA22-001)

 (c) No fence or wall shall constitute an obstruction to the vision for or create a hazard to vehicular traffic.